-A student enrolled at another college or university may enroll as a temporary student and have a record of his/her credits forwarded to that institution.
-Generally, such enrollment will apply only to summer terms.
-No transcript is required unless the student is enrolling in a math or English course; however, an application for admission and certification of immunization must be filed, along with a letter of good standing from the institution to which the credit should be sent.
-If the student wishes to continue for a subsequent semester at ASUMH, he/she must follow the application procedure for transfer students.
+No transcript is required unless the student is enrolling in a math or English composition course; however, one can be used in place of the required letter of good standing.
+If the student wishes to continue for a subsequent semester at ASUMH, the student must follow the application procedure for transfer students.